sdanna/sdanna.github.io/_posts/2014-12-01-Setup-Azure-VM-To-Test-Github-Pages-Posts.md

 2. I forwarded external port 80 to internal port 4000.

 The first item is just to make my life initially easier.
 You could just have easily set up a key, I just chose a username/password instead.
 The second item will come into play later once we have set everything up on the box and are wanting to test our blog posts.

+## Setting up the box with Jekyll

+Once Azure tells us the virtual machine is up and running, we can ssh into using the username and password we set up earlier.
+Use the following command substituting your username and machine name.

+{% highlight bash %}

+ssh username@machinename.cloudapp.net

+{% endhighlight %}